-Because the selector resets the 'clock' to your chosen start date, it is often the first thing to check if you think “my figures look wrong,” “why is my trade or holding missing,” or “why is that holding showing as open.”
+Because it resets the “clock” to your chosen start date, it’s often the first thing to check if you think:

 What each option means